mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-11-DHCP-Services-for-Enterprise-Identity- Infrastructure/README.md

 This lab was designed to support the following identity-infrastructure need:

-> MRTG requires centrally managed IP address assignment so domain-connected systems consistently receive the correct gateway, DNS server, and domain-aware network configuration needed to communicate with Active Directory services.
+> MRTG requires centrally managed IPv4 configuration so domain-connected systems can receive standardized network settings and reliably communicate with internal Active Directory and DNS services.

 ### Design Logic

-- Workstations should receive standardized IPv4 settings automatically rather than through manual per-device configuration
+- Core directory infrastructure should remain on static addressing
+- Client systems should transition from manual addressing to centrally managed lease assignment
-- DHCP should be authorized in Active Directory so only approved infrastructure can issue leases
+- DHCP must be authorized in Active Directory so only approved infrastructure can issue leases
+- The DHCP scope should align with the MRTG lab subnet and reserve part of the pool through exclusions
-- Scope options should direct clients to the internal DNS server that supports domain authentication and service discovery
+- DNS settings distributed by DHCP should direct clients to the internal domain controller and DNS server
-- Exclusions should preserve address space for controlled assignment needs
-- Reservations should provide predictable addressing for selected systems without forcing full static configuration
+- Post-change validation should prove that domain connectivity still works after DHCP assignment

 ### IAM Perspective

 This design supports:

-- identity-dependent network reliability
 - centralized infrastructure control
-- predictable client-to-directory communication
-- DNS-aware authentication support
+- identity-aware network standardization
+- more consistent DNS delivery to domain-connected systems
-- reduced network configuration drift
+- reduced configuration drift on workstations
-- stronger operational governance for domain-connected systems
+- stronger administrative governance over client network settings

-The key design point is that DHCP is not just a networking convenience.
-It is a support service for identity operations.
-If a client receives the wrong DNS server, the wrong gateway, or inconsistent addressing, authentication, policy application, and administrative access can all break.
-This lab demonstrates how centralized lease management supports a healthier Active Directory environment.
+The key design point is that DHCP is not just a convenience service.
+In an Active Directory environment, it becomes part of the supporting identity infrastructure.
+Clients need correct IP configuration and correct DNS settings to locate domain services, process policy, and authenticate consistently.
+This lab shows how DHCP begins to standardize that foundation.

 ---